 In Bellingham, an attached ADU cannot exceed 66 percent of the square footage of the primary dwelling, or 800 square feet (whichever is less).
 A detached ADU must have access to more than one public street, an alley, and the lot must be at least 5,000 square feet.

-While an attached ADU is relatively similar to a duplex, they’re still different based on zoning and code regulations, Cranny says.
+While an attached ADU is relatively similar to a duplex, they’re still different based on zoning and code regulations, Jones says.
 A duplex must be zoned as such, whereas an ADU can essentially be constructed in any single-family residence unless specific restrictions apply.
 As an example, ADUs cannot be constructed within the Lake Whatcom watershed.

 For most city lots, ADU construction is very dependent on setbacks, or the minimum distance an ADU can be located from a property line.
-Cranny says it’s essential to have a clear idea of where those are.
+Jones says it’s essential to have a clear idea of where those are.

 Another consideration is parking.
 A Bellingham ADU must have a designated parking spot separate from a property’s main parking area, which must account for 2 parking spaces.

 Although there may be fewer restrictions outside the city limits, it’s important to address utility concerns like water and power.
 If you’re on a septic system, for instance, your home must be able to accommodate the added usage.

 While the City of Bellingham currently isn’t offering any known incentives for building ADUs, Jones says they are highly encouraging of the practice, even creating a comprehensive booklet about how to build one.
 It’s essential reading for any city resident currently considering an ADU build and covers estimated costs and handy tips for design and construction.